mhagnumdw/bean-info-generator/README.md

 Field field = People.class.getDeclaredField(People_INFO.age.getName());
 ```

-Someday, when the attribute "age" is renamed it will break in the compilation or your IDE will warn of the problem, something that would not happen before.
+Someday, when the attribute `age` is renamed it will break in the compilation or your IDE will warn of the problem, something that would not happen before.

+## // TODO: Configurar no build do Eclipse
+- // TODO: escrever

+## // TODO: Mostrar como no maven alterar alguns parâmetros
+- // Esse processaodr de anotação suporta algumas opções, mostrar quais
+- // Por padrão o maven já executa os processadores de anotação

 ## Limitations
 - It currently generates information only from for fields;